 DIY Posed Skeleton Ideas

 |[Source: Steve Miller/BHG.com.au]||Lifesize Poseable Skeleton||Skeleton Cat|

 The Elf on the Shelf phenomenon has become a Christmas staple for many, so why not take that idea and have some fun with a life-sized skeleton prop?
 You can go as complicated or as simple as you like, from having a skeleton hanging from the roof with a fallen ladder to a full-blown scene in your yard or front porch.
 However, this Halloween decoration idea doesn't have to be outdoors either.
 Surprise party guests who walk past your kitchen when they see a skeleton chef, or pose a skeleton taking a shower in the bathroom.
-The possibilities are endless, and you know that people will love posing with the skeleton decorations to take their own silly photos!
+These Halloween party decorations are sure to be a hoot!
+The possibilities are endless, and you know that people will love posing with the skeleton decorations to take their own silly photos.

 DIY Scarecrow Ideas